KnudsenMorten/SecurityInsight/README.md

 # SecurityInsight
 Rethink **Secure Score** into a **new risk-based security risk score**, based on **consequence, probability** and **risk factors**.
 Solution includes **critical asset tagging**, **ready-to-use reports** (based on Defender Exposure Graph and Azure Resource Graphs Kusto queries), **automation-scripts,** **risk index** and more

+My customer loves the solution as **it allows them to take better decisions on which recommendations to fix first** – with respect of the **criticality level/priority of the asset** – **combined with lots of contextual risk factors**

+To simplify it: **you take the first line in the Excel spreadsheet, as it has the highest “risk score”.
+The higher risk score, the more important is the recommendation.**

 ## 📑 Table of Contents

 - [Executive Summary](#executive-summary)